sensu/sensu-cloudwatch-check/README.md

 *Note:* Either `--namespace` or `--metric` is required

 ####  Dimension Filters
-The dimension filters is an array of strings representing dimension key or key=value that must match.
+The `--dimension-filters` is a comma deimited list of strings representing Cloudwatch dimension filters of the form `key` or `key=value` that must match.
 Allowed dimension filters are specific to AWS Namespace and metric.
 You should refer to the AWS service documentation for a specific service when choosing the dimension filters to use.

+####  Period
+The `--period-minutes` instructs the Cloudwatch service the length of time to accumulate metric statistics.
+The default is 1 minute, meaning Cloudwatch will be asked to return metric statistics for the previous 1 minute period.
+Difference AWS services populate Cloudwatch metrics on a different cadence, and if the period is too short, you may not have any metrics output.
+For example S3 bucket metrics are uploaded on a 1 day (1440 minute) cadence.

 ### Example for AWS EC2 in region us-east-1 using stats and metric filter